videntity/provider-data-tools/README.md

 * _basic.csv             - Contains basic demographic info
 * _addresses_flat.csv    - one address per line identifier as practice or mailing
-* _identifiers_flat.csv  - one identifer per line
+* _identifiers_flat.csv  - one identifier per line
 * _licenses_flat.csv 	 - one license per line
 * _taxonomy_flat.csv     - one taxonomy code per line and identified as primary or not.

-csv2pjson-public.py
+csv2pjson_public.py
 ------------------

-Convert the NPPES Public Data Dissemination  CSV file format to a directory og files in ProviderJSON format.
+Convert the NPPES Public Data Dissemination  CSV file format to a directory of files in ProviderJSON format.

 Usage: